SrivatsanV/Canteen-Management-System/README.md

    1. ```secret = <any random string>```
    1. ```jwt_secret = <any random string>```

-1. Setting up the database:  Using the root user on your workbench execute the ```TestScript.sql``` on the workbench to create the schema and the tables.
+1. Setting up the database:  Using the root user on your workbench execute the ```FinalSqlScript.sql``` on the workbench to create the schema and the tables.

 1. Run the script ```npm run dev``` to run the node js server and react app concurrently. (see package,json for ither scripts).